Steady-states and response functions of the periodically driven O(N) scalar field theory: Introduction

 We will consider the simplest case of an O($N$) symmetric theory of a real $N$-component order parameter $b_\alpha$ with a quadratic, time-dependent `mass' term $r(t)$, and a quartic, time-independent self-interaction $u$.
 The time dependence is specified by

 so that $r_0$ is the tuning parameter across the equilibrium transition, and $r_1$ is the amplitude of the periodic driving.
-A number of earlier studies have obtained related results on similar models \cite{Chandran16,Diehl16,Millis20,DaiLee21,Mitra21a,Mitra21b,Dai22,Sols24,Chandra25a,Moessner25,Zelle25,ZelleMillis25,Chandra25b}.
-We go beyond these works and obtain the phase diagram in the presence of both self-interaction and dissipation.
+A number of earlier studies have obtained related results on similar models \cite{Chandran16,Millis20,DaiLee21,Mitra21a,Mitra21b,Dai22,Sols24,Chandra25a,Moessner25,Chandra25b}.
+In particular, out-of-equilibrium, self-interacting O($N$) models have been considered in Refs.~\cite{Weidinger2017,Zelle2024,Daviet2024,Zelle25,ZelleMillis25}.
+It was shown that they exhibit a rich phenomenology, displaying, among others, prethermal and limit cycle phases.
+In Ref.~\cite{Homann2020}, resonant optical driving of a high-$T_c$ superconductor at the sum of its Higgs and Josephson plasma frequencies produces persistent subharmonic oscillations of the order parameter, identified as a Higgs time-crystalline phase.

+In this work, we calculate the phase diagram in the presence of \textit{both} self-interaction and dissipation.
 The phase diagram is shown in Fig.~\ref{Fig:PhaseDiagram}a as a function $r_0/\Omega^2$ and $r_1/\Omega^2$, and is obtained by various analytic arguments, and a full numerical solution of the large $N$ equations.
 We use the terminology of the $N=2$ case which applies to the superconductor-normal transition.
 The long-time steady-state time-dependence of the O($N$) order parameter (SC) $b$ is shown in Fig.~\ref{Fig:PhaseDiagram}b.
 In the `SC' phase, the order parameter oscillates at a frequency $\Omega$ and non-zero mean, while in the `SC with PD' phase (sometimes called a `time crystal') there is a period-doubling and the order parameter oscillates at a frequency $\Omega/2$ with zero mean.
-Our dynamical stability analysis also unveils phases were the order parameter condenses at finite momentum, similar to previous discussions in the context of parametrically driven bosonic system~\cite{Dai2021,Chandra25a,Chandra25b,Kaplan2025b}.
+Our dynamical stability analysis also unveils phases where the order parameter condenses at finite momentum, similar to previous discussions in the context of parametrically driven bosonic system~\cite{Dai2021,Chandra25a,Chandra25b,Kaplan2025b}.